The Theory, Practice and Politics of Supported Decision-Making:

 International and Cross-Cultural Perspectives

 Wivenhoe House Hotel, University of Essex, Colchester Campus.
+See below for programme and details.

 About the Summer School